michaelshorter/VoiceMatters/README.md

 To add a wifi network to the WordCLoud follow the instructions on [this link] (https://linuxconfig.org/ubuntu-20-04-connect-to-wifi-from-command-line)

-1. First step is to identify the name of your wireless network interface.
-To do so execute:
+**1. First step is to identify the name of your wireless network interface.
+To do so execute:**
-2.

 ```
 $ ls /sys/class/net
 enp0s25  lo  wlp3s0